 Do government-assisted refugees get more income support and benefits than Canadian pensioners do?

-The amount of monthly financial support that government-assisted refugees get is based on provincial social assistance rates.
+The amount of monthly financial support that government-assisted refugees gets is based on social assistance rates in each province and territory.
 It is the minimum amount needed to cover only the most basic food and shelter needs.

 Answers others found useful

-- Date Modified:
+- Date modified: